-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments of our pupil premium children for the academic year 2020/21 were 66% GLD (Good Level of Development) in EYFS and 100% at age-expected level in reading, writing and maths in KS1.
+Our internal assessments of our pupil premium children for the academic year 2021-22 were 100% GLD (Good Level of Development) in EYFS and 100% at age-expected level in reading and maths in KS1.Writing age-expected level in KS1 was 75% due to one child not meeting this.